mzakizadeh/kara/README.md

 ## How It Works

-KARA splits documents into chunks and uses dynamic programming to find the optimal way to reuse existing chunks when content is updated, reducing embedding operations by up to 70%.
+KARA formulates the chunking problem as a DAG (Directed Acyclic Graph) for a single document where each node represents a position in the document splits, and edges represent possible chunks.
+It then uses Dijkstra's algorithm to find the optimal chunking path.

 ## Examples